devankestel/haskell_as_meditation/dev/ideas.md

 * Take a break to scream either curse words or string of random words.
+  * maybe "random" words take a leaf out of The Good Place, and are analogues for curse words e.g. "forking"
 * To make Happy Learn less boring for advanced beginners
   * Take notes comparing to other functional language they know well
   * Make own koans to add to koans